xapp-ai/documentation/docs/infrastructure/aws/secrets-manager-setup.md

 4. Leave the encryption key as DefaultEncryptionKey and select Next

-5. On the next page, for the secret name use `OCStudio`.
+5. On the next page, for the secret name use your application's appId.
 Add the optional description and tags for reference.
 Click Next.

 ![Name is OCStudio](../../../static/img/infrastructure/aws-secrets-manager-name.png)